Bodo–Kachari peoples: Bodo

-The term Bodo finds its first mention in the book by Hodgson in 1847, to refer to the Mech and Kachari peoples.
+The term Bodo is a relatively modern term with its first mention in the book by Hodgson in 1847, to refer to the Mech and Kachari peoples.
 Grierson took this term Bodo to denote a section of the Assam-Burma group of the Tibeto-Burman languages of the Sino-Tibetan family, which included the languages of (1) Mech; (2) Rabha; (3) Lalung (Tiwa); (4) Dimasa (Hills Kachari); (5) Garo (6) Tiprasa (7) Deuri (8) Moran and Boro.
 Subsequently Bodo emerged as an umbrella term both in anthropological and linguistic usage.
 This umbrella-group includes such sub-groups as Mech in Bengal and Nepal; Boros, Dimasa, Chutia, Sonowal, Moran, Rabha, Tiwa in Assam, and the Kokborok people in Tripura and Bangladesh.
 This is in contrast to popular and socio-political usage, where Bodo denotes the politically dominant sub-group—the Boros—in the Bodoland Territorial Region.

 The term Bodo generally stands for man in some of the cognate languages (Boro:Boro; Tripuri:Borok) but not in others (Garo:Mande; Karbi:Arlen).
 According to historians, the word "Bodo" is derived from the Tibetan Hbrogpa.
 The umbrella name "Bodo", denoting the umbrella group, is resisted by numerically smaller groups such as the Dimasas.
 Unlike Hodgson's assumption, Boro is no longer considered as the "core" of the Boro–Garo languages.
 Therefore, it has been suggested that the whole group should not be called "Bodo".